MLH-Fellowship/AirFop-Backend/README.md

 ## What's left to be done

-A TODO doc was created to provide guidence to whoever picks up this project next.
+A TODO doc was created to provide guidance to whoever picks up this project next.
 That doc can be viewed [here](https://github.com/MLH-Fellowship/AirFop-Backend/blob/master/docs/TODO.md).